 If you are reading this, it’s safe to assume you are interested in sharpening woodworking blades.
 You may have little experience with Japanese tools, and even then you may not be aware of some of their important details.
 In this post we will try to remedy that by examining some simple historical points common to woodworking blades around the world, as well as some details that make Japanese blades unique.

-I believe an understanding of these basic facts will you aid your sharpening efforts, or will at least tickle your interest in Japanese blades.
+Your humble servant believes an understanding of these basic facts will aid Beloved Customer’s sharpening efforts, or will at least tickle Gentle Reader’s interest in Japanese blades.
 Please comment and let me know your thoughts.

 Laminated Bi-Metal Construction

 As discussed in previous posts in this series, before technological advances in the 1800’s steel was difficult to make and expensive.
 Consequently, it was standard practice not only in Japan, but everywhere including Europe and the United States, to reduce costs by minimizing the amount of precious steel used to make axe, scythe, plane and chisel etc. blades by laminating smallish pieces of high-carbon steel to softer and much cheaper wrought-iron bodies through a process called “forge welding.”

 Most chisel and plane blade blacksmiths in Japan continue to employ this lamination technique even today, not out of some navel-gazing preference for the archaic, but because it has serious advantages.

 The best Japanese plane and chisel blades are generally comprised of a layer of very hard high-carbon steel called “hagane” (鋼) in Japanese, forge-welded to a softer low-carbon (ideally no-carbon) iron body called “jigane” (地金).
 We discussed both of these metals in the previous two posts in the series.
 Here and here.